Sodemo V2-1.2

 The Sodemo V2-1.2 is a French aircraft engine, designed and produced by Sodemo of Magny-Cours, for use in light aircraft.

 Design and development

-The engine is a 90° V-twin-cylinder four-stroke, 1200 cc displacement, liquid-cooled, gasoline engine design, with a mechanical helical-gear gearbox reduction drive.
+The engine is a 90° V-twin-cylinder four-stroke, 1200 cc displacement, liquid-cooled, petrol engine design, with a mechanical helical-gear gearbox reduction drive.
 It employs dual capacitor discharge ignition and produces 136 hp.